BND Hamburger Icon

 Internet of Things (IoT) commerce has been a popular way for consumers to make digital purchases through IoT devices, such as smart speakers, cars, appliances and other smart devices.
 In the current API economy, business owners can accelerate product delivery to new channels.
 To accommodate this new way of shopping, e-commerce businesses must focus on their PIM, so they are ready to respond to API requests and sell in unconventional channels.

-Sean Peek contributed to the writing and research in this article.
+Jacob Bierer-Nielsen and Sean Peek contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top